 The financial services industry is facing a period of unparalleled disruption.
 Moreover, banks need market research partners to help them traverse the changes.
 Market researchers understand the pressures banks and their stakeholders face.
 Their analysts combine profound insurance, financial, and wealth management industry expertise.
-They also use a wide range of research and data evaluation tools.
+FinTech market research also utilizes a wide range of research and data evaluation tools.
 Companies like SIS can supply insights that assist banks in developing their business and their brand.

 Banks cannot afford to keep doing what has made them successful for the last fifty or one hundred years.
 The financial industry is at a significant turning point.
 This is because of cloud infrastructure, and big data.
 It’s also due to social media, mobile telephony, machine learning, and AI.
 FinTech makes it cheaper and easier for ordinary people to do their banking.
 Banks need to adapt, or they risk becoming irrelevant.